EricPhifer/uof-gatsby/content/blog/the-basic-questions-who-what-when-where-why-and-how.md

 ---
-title: "The Basic Questions &#8211; Who, What, When, Where, Why and How"
+title: "The Basic Questions and Who, What, When, Where, Why and How"
 date: "2020-04-16T12:05:45+00:00"
 status: publish
 slug: /the-basic-questions-who-what-when-where-why-and-how